For a list of Illinois economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

-New Markets Development Program: The Illinois New Markets Development Program provides supplemental funding for investment entities that have been approved for the Federal New Markets Tax Credit (NMTC) program.
-This program supports small and developing businesses by making capital funds more easily available, in turn making Illinois more attractive to possible investors.
-It provides state and federal tax credits to investors who make investments into approved funds that invest in eligible projects located in low-income census tracks throughout Illinois.
+Illinois New Markets Development Program: The Illinois New Markets Development Program provides supplemental funding for investment entities that have been approved for the Federal New Markets Tax Credit (NMTC) program.
+This program will support small and developing businesses by making capital funds more easily available and will make Illinois more attractive to possible investors.
+The NMTC program provides state and federal tax credits to investors that make investments into approved funds, which will make investments in eligible projects located in low income census tracks throughout Illinois.
 The program provides non-refundable tax credits to investors in qualifying Community Development Entities (CDE’s) worth 39% of the equity investment made into the CDE over a seven-year credit allowance period.

-Economic Development for a Growing Economy (EDGE): An incentive program that encourages companies to locate or expand operations in Illinois when there is active consideration of a competing location in another state.
+Economic Development for a Growing Economy (EDGE): Provides special tax incentive to encourage companies to locate or expand operations in Illinois when there is active consideration of a competing location in another State.
 The program can provide tax credits to qualifying companies, equal to the amount of state income taxes withheld from the salaries of employees in the newly created jobs.
-The non- refundable credits can be used against corporate income taxes to be paid over a period not to exceed 10 years.
+The non- refundable credits can be used against corporate income taxes to be paid.

-High Impact Business (HIB): Designed to encourage large-scale economic development activities by providing tax incentives (similar to those offered within an enterprise zone) to companies that propose to make a substantial capital investment in operations and that will create or retain an above-average number of jobs.
-Businesses may qualify for investment tax credits, a state sales tax exemption on building materials, an exemption from state sales tax on utilities, a state sales tax exemption on purchases of personal property used or consumed in the manufacturing process or in the operation of a pollution control facility.
-The project must involve a minimum investment of $12 million causing the creation of 500 full-time jobs or an investment of $30 million causing the retention of 1,500 full-time jobs.
-The investment must take place at a designated location in Illinois outside of an Enterprise Zone.
+High Impact Business: Provides large-scale economic development activities by providing tax incentives (similar to those offered within an enterprise zone) to companies which make substantial capital investments in operations and create or retain above average number of jobs.
+Businesses may qualify for: investment tax credits, a state sales tax exemption on building materials, an exemption from state sales tax on utilities, a state sales tax exemption on purchases of personal property used or consumed in the manufacturing process or in the operation of a pollution control facility.

 River Edge Redevelopment Zone Program: The purpose of the River Edge Redevelopment Program (RERZ) is to revive and redevelop environmentally challenged properties adjacent to rivers in Illinois.
 The River Edge Redevelopment Zone Act authorizes the Department of Commerce to designate zones in five cities—Aurora, East St. Louis, Elgin, Peoria and Rockford.
 The River Edge Redevelopment Zone (RERZ) Program is designed to achieve its goals through the use of several incentives authorized by State law.
-Sales tax exemption and property tax abatement (if offered in the zone) are administered by the local zone administrators and the others involve tax incentives that may be claimed as credits on the applicant’s annual Illinois tax return.
+Two of these—sales tax exemption and property tax abatement (if offered in the zone)—are administered by the local zone administrators.
+All other incentives may be claimed as credits on the applicant’s annual Illinois tax return.

-Tax Increment Financing (TIF) District: Illinois law allows units of local governments the ability to designate areas within their jurisdiction as TIF districts.
-They are used by local governments as a way to spur economic growth by dedicating the sales tax revenues and additional property tax revenues generated within the TIF for improvements within the district with the hope of encouraging new economic development and jobs.
+Tax Increment Financing Program: Illinois law allows units of local governments the ability to designate areas within their jurisdiction as TIF districts.
+These specially designated districts are used by local governments as a way to spur economic growth by dedicating the sales tax revenues and additional property tax revenues generated within the TIF for improvements within the district with the hope of encouraging new economic development and jobs.

 You might like: